hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/01-mesh.rst

 Manual mesh refinements
 ~~~~~~~~~~~~~~~~~~~~~~~

-Below are examples of manual mesh refinements that the user can do after loading the mesh.
+Below we show examples of manual mesh refinements that the user can do after loading the mesh.
 All of them work for (possibly curved) triangular and quadrilateral elements.

 To begin with, here is how to refine an element with index 'id'.
 If the element